discos/simulators/doc/users.rst

 The ``--type`` flag, or its shortcut ``-t``, will let you specify a configuration for the desired simulator.
 Not all simulators have multiple configurations.
-Providing an unknown configuration will prevent the system from starting and the operation will fail.
+Providing an unknown configuration will prevent the system from starting and the command will fail.

 Currently available simulators are: ``active_surface``, ``acu`` and ``if_distributor`` with configurations ``IFD`` and ``IFD_14_channels``.